-Lastly, if you have an organization that you’d like to be featured on this page that we have not yet included please email firstname.lastname@example.org.
-Thank you.
+Lastly, if you have an organization that you’d like to be featured on this page that we have not yet included please email us at firstname.lastname@example.org.
+Thanks.

 Check out why the OTCA says about their Old Town Org:

 Whether you are new to Alexandria or have been in the community for several years we would like to take this opportunity to introduce you to the Old Town Civic Association.
 OTCA, as we are generally known, has a special status in a city without ward politics; we are a collective voice for citizens of Old Town that is respected by city government.
 The OTCA’s mission since our founding in 1951 – to preserve the historic and residential character of Old Town – has been accomplished with the informed and active participation and support of citizen members.
 Our objectives are:

 - To give citizens an effective way to channel problems to the proper authorities.

 - To provide an open forum to explore and resolve community issues.

 - To achieve understanding between the commercial and residential interests in the area.